ceciliacase/money-coach-website/services.md

 The content for the couples sessions are similar, and you will work with one unified budget for the duration of the class.
 Some of the content will expand on concepts like the pros and cons of maintaining separate accounts, how to honor each other's goals and values, and how to work together to increase communication and reduce friction in the relationship due to money worries.

 # Pricing
 For the individualized coaching help I provide, I have to following pricing packages.
-If you a customized program or specific issue you would like to work on, please mention it in your initial phone consulation, and I will make sure to include it.
+If you want a customized program or specific issue you would like to work on, please mention it in your initial phone consulation, and I will make sure to include it.

 ## Individual pricing
 - Per session - $80/hour